jojczykp/rabbitmq-msg/README.md

 Since previous tests show MQTT more performant, it would be great to try using MQTT with client giving control over PUBACKs nad, if better, replace AMQP here.
-Or tune AMQP.
+Or tune AMQP (i.e. sharing single connection with multiple channels looks promising).

 # WS Client via auth-proxy - Some performance results